-The Quarterly Journal of the Australian Cinematographer's Society
+The Quarterly Journal of the Australian Cinematographers Society

-Australian Cinematographer is Asia-Pacific's leading cinematography magazine.
-We are the name that blazes a trail into film's future without neglecting the occasional glance in the rear vision mirror.
+Australian Cinematographer Magazine blazes a trail into film's future without neglecting the occasional glance in the rear vision mirror.
 A publication that ordains cinematography's heroes in print, brings the industry's characters to life in colour, and captures the essence of what it means to be a cinematographer in the modern world.
-Australian Cinematographer Magazine; the most essential thing in your kit!
+Australian Cinematographer Magazine; the most essential thing in your kit.

-Out Now - ISSUE 69 - March 2016
+Out Now - ISSUE 71 - September 2016

-So what's in this Issue?
+What's in this Issue?

 Missed an issue of Australian Cinematographer, access is available through our Back Issue page which you will need to be a member of the society to access them.
 Key articles can be found on our features page.